red-data-tools/red_amber/doc/DataFrame.md

   3       3 C             3.0
   ```

-- Select obs. by a boolean Array or a boolean RedAmber::Vector at same size as self.
+- Select records by a boolean Array or a boolean RedAmber::Vector at same size as self.

-  It returns a sub dataframe with observations at boolean is true.
+  It returns a sub dataframe with records at boolean is true.

     ```ruby
     # with the same dataframe `df` above